yt-dlp/yt-dlp/README.md

                                      to different postprocessors.
 You can also
                                      specify "PP+EXE:ARGS" to give the arguments
-                                     to the specified executable only when being used by the specified postprocessor (Alias:
+                                     to the specified executable only when being used by the specified postprocessor.
+You
+                                     can use this option multiple times (Alias:
                                      --ppa)
     -k, --keep-video                 Keep the intermediate video file on disk after post-processing